-The following projects must obtain in-principle approval from the provincial People's Committee (if they do not fall within the authority of the National Assembly or the Prime Minister as listed in paragraphs 1.6.1 and 1.6.2 above):
+The following projects must obtain in-principle approval from the provincial People's Committee (if they do not fall within the authority of the National Assembly or the Prime Minister, as listed in paragraphs 1.6.1 and 1.6.2 above):

-- Projects which acquire land from the state without auction, tendering or transfer, or require the conversion of land-use purpose, except for land of a household or individual for which the in-principle approval is not required under the Law of Land; construction of residential houses (for sale, lease or hire purchase) or urban zones which require an area of under 50 ha and cover a population of under 15,000 people in an urban area; land of under 100 ha and which covers a population of under 10,000 people in a non-urban area or which is domiciled within a development-restricted area or historic centre (as determined in the urban planning project) of a special urban area; and projects of a foreign investor or foreign-invested economic organisation conducted in a frontier or coastal island, town, ward or other areas which have an effect on national defence and/or security.
-However, the in-principle approval for projects conducted in an industrial zone, export-processing zone, high-tech zone or economic zone conforming to the master plan approved by the authorities shall be granted by the zone's management board; and - Construction and commercial operation of golf courses.
+Projects which acquire land from the state without auction, tendering or transfer, or require the conversion of land-use purpose, except for land of a household or individual for which the in-principle approval is not required under the Law of Land; construction of residential housing (for sale, lease or hire purchase) and urban areas that use less than 300 ha of land or with a population of less than 50,000 people; investment projects adhering to laws and regulations on cutural heritage regardless of the area of land used or population within the safety perimeter of relics of level II recognised by the competent authority as the national or special national relics; except for the special national relics falling under the World Heritage List; investment projects regardless of the area of land used or population within a development-restricted area or within an historic urban area (as determined in the urban area planning projects) of a special urban area; and projects of a foreign investor or foreigninvested economic organisation conducted in a frontier or coastal island, town, ward or other areas which have an effect on national defence and/or security.
+However, the in-principle approval for projects conducted in an industrial zone, export-processing zone, high-tech zone or economic zone conforming to the master plan approved by the authorities shall be granted by the zone's management board; and

+• Construction and commercial operation of golf courses.